westerndevs/western-devs-website/source/_posts/2020-05-22-kubernetes-my-journey-part-3.md

 ## K9s

 [K9s](https://k9scli.io/) is a console-based user experience for managing your **k8s** cluster!
 As with Octant, it uses kubectl and your current context to determine which **k8s** cluster it is managing.
 I quite like it!
-I also find it really interesting how I have three different tools for managing the **k8s** cluster and depending on what I'm doing or even my mode, I can pick from any of the three tools.
+I also find it really interesting how I have three different tools for managing the **k8s** cluster and depending on what I'm doing or even my mood, I can pick from any of the three tools.

 ## Honorable Mention - Docker Desktop for Windows